geekyguy1705/geekyguy1705.github.io/src/content/posts/Docker vs Podman/index.md

 - **Modular Toolchain**: In its ecosystem, Podman is complemented by specialized utilities such as Buildah for building images, Skopeo for image inspection, and crun for runtime flexibility.
 This modularity gives developers the freedom to swap or upgrade components without overhauling the entire workflow.

 - **Seamless Integration**: Podman’s compatibility with Docker’s CLI interface means that teams can transition smoothly or even use both tools simultaneously.
-This is particularly useful in environments where specific needs—like rootless operation or enhanced systemd integration—are paramount.
+This is particularly useful in environments where specific needs — like rootless operation or enhanced systemd integration are paramount.

 - **Cloud-Native Ready**: With the rapid adoption of microservices, Podman’s support for Kubernetes-like pods has allowed for more granular application management.
 This makes it easier to group related containers and manage them as a cohesive unit.